Ryxai/ADNotes/Notes.markdown

 DCpromo is the former AD configuration wizard, its deprecated.

-Notifications is the alternat eway to launch the configuration wizard.
+Notifications is the alternate way to launch the configuration wizard.

 1. Must choose the level of modification of domain: parent/forest/add existing.
 2. Then pick DFL/FFL and at least 1 global catalog service.